 What are some of examples of economic losses?

-Attorneys at the Arizona Crime Victims Law Group can assist in recovering losses that result from a crime as provided by law.
+Attorneys at the Arizona Crime Victims Law Group can helprecover losses resulting from a crime .
 Some examples include:

 Lost earnings, interest, and medical care.
 Arizona law states that economic loss includes lost interest, lost wages, lost profits, lost earnings, lost earning capacity and other losses that would not have been incurred but for the offense.5 It can also include medical expenses, mental health counseling, and future medical care costs.6

 Property and other costs.
-Other costs incurred as a direct result of crime such as mileage to/from court, burial costs, property cleanup costs, property loss, and other costs of collection, relocation costs, residential security costs, costs to retrofit a home or vehicle, and credit monitoring are also cited in the penal code.7
+Restitution may also include other costs incurred as a direct result of crime such as mileage to/from court, burial costs, property cleanup costs, property loss, and other costs of collection, relocation costs, residential security costs, costs to retrofit a home or vehicle, and credit monitoring.7

+What are some examples of losses which are not recoverable?

 Non-economic losses.
-Non-economic losses including but not limited to psychological harm for victims of certain child sexual assault cases, post-sentencing interest at ten percent.
+Non-economic losses such as punitive damages, pain and suffering and consequential damages.
+But non-economic losses in other states such as California may be recoverable include but not limited to psychological harm for victims of certain child sexual assault cases, post-sentencing interest at ten percent.
 7

 Attorney fees.
 Actual and reasonable attorney fees incurred in exercising victim’s rights, and to convince prosecutor to file charges or to help investigate or support charge (adjunct prosecutor).8

 Pain and suffering.
-Pain and suffering damages allowable for certain types of child sexual assault cases.9
+Pain and suffering damages are not allowable in Arizona but they may be allowable for certain types of child sexual assault cases in other states such as California.9

 Punitive damages.
 Punitive damages designed to punish, not to make victim whole.10